AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/user-login.md

 ---
-description: User log in as Manager in Captivate Prime.
+description: User log in as Manager in Learning Manager.
 jcr-language: en_us
 title: User log in
 contentowner: manochan